openzim/zim-tools/README.md

 By default, it will compile dynamic linked libraries.
 All binary files will be created in the "build" directory created automatically by Meson.
-If you want statically linked libraries, you can add `--default-library=static` option to the Meson command.
+If you want statically linked libraries, you can add `-Dstatic-linkage=true` option to the Meson command.

 Depending of you system, `ninja` may be called `ninja-build`.